 The Cuban 339th (700-900 men) was a training unit from Matanzas Military School for cadets.
 Most were from it but not all.
 It was poorly armed, some had no weapons.
 They were one of the first units to rush to the invasion site in madcap fashion mostly loaded up in Soviet trucks and moving down the road from Central Australia.
-Scouts for the 2nd Battalion reported their movements and the 2nd Battalion all hid in the brush.
+Scouts for the landed 2nd Battalion reported their movements and the 2nd Battalion all hid in the brush.
 The ambush was set.
-The Cubans approached the site around 2:45.
-By now, within 75 yds. of those lying in wait.
+The Cubans approached the site around 2:45, within 75 yards of those lying in wait.

-The 2nd Battalion opened up simultaneously.
-Tanks fired at near point blank range.
+The 2nd Battalion opened up.
+Their tanks fired at near point blank range.
 Trucks blew up left and right causing complete chaos to Castro's first move.
 Because of the terrain, trucks could not leave the road easily and those that did seldom escaped.
 Some of the Cubans regained some discipline and fired back but the 2nd Battalion had surround them in a U-shape.
 Their fire came from all directions.
 Luckily, two B-26 bombers arrived from Nicaragua.
 These were devastating aircraft with eight .50mm caliber machine guns, eight 5" rockets and 10 bombs.
 This gave 2nd Battalion even more punch.
-The aircraft raked the road with fire, back and forth several times.
+The aircraft strafed the road with fire, back and forth several times.
 When the machine guns were empty, they fired their rockets and dropped their bombs.
 Within 20 minutes, the troop convoy was in ruin.
-Most of the troops simply ran off to save themselves in all directions, which is why in Cuban history they call it the "lost battalion".
+Most of Castro's troops simply ran off to save themselves in all directions, which is why in Cuban history they call it the "lost battalion".
 The B-26 aircraft had caused havoc on the Cubans and flew off.
-However, Castro had ordered for his small airforce to activate ( at this time, he had 2 T-33, 3 Sea Furies, 2-6 B-26).
+However, Castro had ordered for his small air force to activate (at this time, he had 2 T-33, 3 Sea Furies, 2-6 B-26).
 The T-33 jets spotted the slower B-26 and pounced on them.
 One was quickly downed and the other also was hit and eventually ditched.

 It wasn't over.
 Castro was determined to reach the beachhead.
 Once the 339th had regathered and armed, it was supplemented with three batteries of 122mm artillery guns, 22 tanks (T-34 and JS-2), all totaled some 2000 men.
 But the 2nd Battalion also had been reinforced by the 4th Battalion and one company from the 6th Bn and one M-41 tank.

-Castro personally directed this attempt from Australia.
-At 7:30 p.m., the artillery began a Soviet creeping barrage that missed more than hit 2nd battalion in trenches.
-It went on for an hour or more as some 1200 rounds dropped.
-Then it stopped until 12:30 a.m., when part of the 339th and others with a T-34 and JS-2 tank slowly advanced down the same road.
+Castro personally directed this attempt from Australia town.
+At 7:30 p.m., the artillery began a Soviet-styled creeping barrage that missed more than hit 2nd battalion in trenches.
+It went on for an hour or more as some 1200 rounds were dropped.
+Then, it stopped until 12:30 a.m., when part of the 339th and others with a T-34 and JS-2 tank slowly advanced down the same road.
 The 2nd Battalion opened up with more firepower and destroyed both tanks and caused panic.
 This style of attacked was repeated over and over until 3 a.m.
 By then, Castro had lost six tanks and little to gain for it.
-Frustrated, the remaining men of the battalion and others tried to force the 2nd Battalion defenses in a charge that ended in a final retreat by 5:30 a.m.
+Frustrated, the remaining of Castro's men of the battalion and others tried to force the 2nd Battalion defenses in a charge that ended in a final retreat by 5:30 a.m.

-Little did Castro know that 2nd Battalion's stand had cost them dearly in ammunition.
+Little did Castro know that 2nd Battalion's last stand had cost them dearly in ammunition.
 Each man had only 50 rounds left.
 Hardly enough for a determine push.
-They requested more airdrops for ammo, but few came and often missed the DZ.
+They requested more airdrops for ammo, but few came and often missed the drop zone.
 Two of the supply ships in the Bay of Pigs had been sunk by the same two T-33 jets!
-B-26 flights stopped because of the losses.
+The CIA ordered B-26 flights halted because of the losses.

-Castro tried one more time and lost another 5 tanks.
+Meanwhile, Castro tried one more time to breakthrough and lost another five tanks.
 When Castro pulled back, so did 2nd Battalion (now, almost out of ammunition), closer to the beach.
-Time played against them.
+Time played against this covert war.
 There would be no uprising in Bay of Pigs area.
 By now, even President Kennedy had become quite reluctant about the whole affair that he was apprehensive about.
 In trying to obfuscate that America was behind the invasion, Kennedy forbid a aircraft carrier from providing air cover for the retreating brigade.
 This guaranteed their destruction.